Just keep a steady pace, don’t make eye contact. There he is. A slight grin tugged at the corner of Fendrel’s mouth.

 Fendrel felt his heart sink.
 He looked over his shoulder to see if anyone had heard the noise.
 It seemed as if no one did, or no one cared.

 There’s a dragon in there.
 It sounds like a large one, too.
-What tribe is it from?
+What faction is it from?
 Dusk?
 Ice?

 The first man laughed at the dragon’s pain.
 Two pairs of footsteps retreated deeper into the building.
 Fendrel listened for the sound of a door opening and closing.
 SLAM.